 Portland, Oregon is known for its coffee scene, and that’s one reason I love living here.
-It’s awesome to always have freshly-roasted coffee beans available from our local roasters.
+It’s awesome to always have freshly-roasted coffee beans available from local roasters.

 (Note: This post contains affiliate links.)